cogsandsquigs/errgonomic/README.md

 ## Feature-flags

 - `unicode`: Enables Unicode support, and processes the bytes essentially as characters.

-Will decrease performance significantly!
-At least, as of right now.
-There is work to be done, possibly using external crates to provide better/faster unicode support.
+> [WARN!]
+> Will decrease performance!
+Using a custom allocator, such as [mimalloc](https://github.com/purpleprotocol/mimalloc_rust) or [jemalloc](https://github.com/tikv/jemallocator) may improve performance.

 > [WARN!]
 > This is an experimental flag!
 It may not enable unicode support for _all_ parser combinators yet, that is still in
 > progress.
 > TODO: Convert all things that use bytes (e.g. numeric stuff) to unicode (parse chars instead)

   <!-- - `fancy`: Enables support for `miette`, and enables `miette::Diagnostic` for `Error` and `Errors`.
 NOTE: Requires
   anything implementing `CustomError` to implement `miette::Diagnostic` and `core::error::Error`.
 This also disables